sanath-narasimhan/academic-static/content/post/Naive-Bayes-classifier.md

 <body>
 * Optimizing the algorithm was a bit challenging.
 Created a custom list stop words that are dataset specific.
 As the text we analyse are reviews the features are not all that unique between classes.

-* Choosing the alpha value was a decission I took to improver the accuracy of the classifier.
+* Choosing the alpha value was a decision I took to improve the accuracy of the classifier.
 Generally alpha is assumed to be 1.

 **Tested on random sample of 30000 reviews of the validation set**